skip to content

 In conclusion on environmental credentials

 In conclusion, we have covered a lot of ground in this article.
-We have talked about what social washing is and why it’s so problematic.
+We have talked about what SW is and why it’s so problematic.
 We’ve also gone over the three main components of impact investments: ESG, impact investing funds, and voting with our dollars or ethical consumerism.
 Finally, we discussed how all these concepts could lead to a more equitable society through sustainable fashion and ethical consumerism.

 The bottom line is, that Social washing, greenwashing, bluewashing, ESG washing, rainbow washing, or impact washing all come from the same place.
 They attempt to create the illusion of social or environmental responsibility in order to improve their image.
 This can be done through things like donating money to charity, running advertising campaigns, or claiming to be environmentally friendly.
 Impact washing is often difficult to detect, which is why it has been dubbed the “wolf in sheep’s clothing”.
+Companies risk reputational damage when their SW practices are exposed, leading to loss of trust and potential financial consequences.

 The good news is that there are ways to find out if a company really does put their money where their mouth is.
 In the past decade, the creation of resources like GoodOnYou and Free of Oceans allows you to do some digging on your own.
 Another great way to discover if your favorite companies are impact-washing is to look at their annual reports.
 Many of the largest ethical investment funds in Australia, for example, include ESG information in their annual reports each year.